 - Making overdose reversal drugs like Narcan more available

 - Expanding beyond inner cities and looking at rural areas and their drug abuse

 - Syringe service programs to provide clean syringes to IV drug users, also known as Harm Reduction

-Changing the course of this epidemic is going to be something like turning a huge cargo ship around in water.
-It will take time, it won’t happen overnight, and it will take the dedication of a large group of people.
-It is clear that something needs to be done to prevent more people from needlessly dying from overdose, and the government taking steps towards achieving this is a great start.
+Changing the course of this epidemic is going to be something like turning a large cargo ship around.
+It will take time, it won’t happen overnight, and it also will take the dedication of a large group of people.
+It is clear that something needs to change to prevent more people from needlessly dying from an overdose, and the government taking steps towards achieving this is a great start.